mriddell001/encryption-cube/Cube Second Phase/ReadMe.txt

 Changes: Now that this is moving out of the testing phase, testing resources will be removed and streamlined.
 It should no longer accept command line arguments and should randomly generate a number of transformations between 1-26 with a favoritism toward higher complexity.

 Needs: A formula to deduce which transformations are acceptable given a previous string of transformations is needed.
 An example of this would be that a clockwise turn of the TOP face followed by a counter clockwise turn of the TOP face results in a net of no change.

+Update (4/24/17): For display purposes, no formula will be use to generate acceptable string of transformations.
+Test file of combinations instead will be used.
+Further exploration of the topic reserved for further phases.
+Complexity will be increased by expanding possible combinations of enter orders.